MY NAME IS JEFFREY HUANG, AND I'M RIDING TO END AIDS.

 One of the questions I am most frequently asked is, "Why did you decide to sign up for AIDS/LifeCycle?"

-ANSWER: I have friends who are HIV positive, and I have friends who have friends who are HIV positive.
+I have friends who are HIV positive, and I have friends who have friends who are HIV positive.
 I know people who have lost the battle in the HIV/AIDS epidemic, and I know people who are still fighting.
-The San Francisco AIDS Foundation and Los Angeles LGBT Center save lives through their work in prevention and care, and by raising funds and riding I save lives too.
+The San Francisco AIDS Foundation and Los Angeles LGBT Center save lives through their work, and by raising funds and riding I save lives too.

 If you know someone whose life has been affected by HIV/AIDS, please donate what you can to put an end to this epidemic.
 No gift is too small.
 You can even set up a monthly payment plan!

 * $10,000 helps provide counseling services for more than 250 clients.